Data Security: 6 Ways to Protect Yourself at Tax Time

-Phishing is the number one scam on the IRS’s 2018 Dirty Dozen List of Tax Scams.
-At tax time, unsolicited phishing emails, texts, and social media posts will arrive from ‘fake’ IRS agents requesting personal and financial information.
-One scam to watch for: after a criminal steals personal data, files a return, and has the refund sent to you (direct deposit or a check), he contacts you claiming to be from the IRS or a collection agency and says the refund was an IRS error and it should be returned immediately.
-Watch for direct deposits or checks in the mail you weren't expecting and contact the IRS if it occurs.
+At tax time, unsolicited phishing emails, texts, and social media posts will arrive from ‘fake’ CRA agents requesting personal and financial information.
+One scam to watch for: after a criminal steals personal data, files a return, and has the refund sent to you (direct deposit or a check), he contacts you claiming to be from the CRA or a collection agency and says the refund was a CRA error and it should be returned immediately.
+Watch for direct deposits or checks in the mail you weren't expecting and contact the CRA if it occurs.
 Also, don’t respond to these requests.
-The IRS would never initiate contact with taxpayers via email this way.
+The CRA would never initiate contact with taxpayers via email this way.

-Fraudsters impersonate IRS agents by phone too, demanding that a taxpayer pay a (false) tax bill immediately over the phone – or be arrested, deported and suffer another penalty.
-Since the government started tracking fake IRS telephone scams 5 years ago, 12,400 victims have paid more than $61.6 million dollars to scammers.
-If you receive a call, hang up and contact the IRS directly.
+Fraudsters impersonate CRA agents by phone too, demanding that a taxpayer pay a (false) tax bill immediately over the phone – or be arrested, deported and suffer another penalty.
+If you receive a call, hang up and contact the CRA directly.

 Verify the Credentials of Your Tax Professional